evisionthemes/clean-biz/readme.txt

 	If your Image is not align properly, then you can try regenerate thumbnails.
 So that it can fit on required image size.

 == Changelog ==

+= - 1.0.4 - =
+* Updated fixing mentioned by the reviewer.

 = - 1.0.3 - =
 * Updated fixing mentioned by the reviewer.